CosmWasm/cosmwasm/SEMANTICS.md

 }
 ```

-What are the semantics of a submessage execution.
+What are the semantics of a submessage execution?
 First, we create a
 sub-transaction context around the state, allowing it to read the latest state
 written by the caller, but write to yet-another cache.
 If `gas_limit` is set, it
 is sandboxed to how much gas it can use until it aborts with `OutOfGasError`.